joaomlneto/byzzbench/README.md

 ```
 TODO restructure project later into the following modules:
-- `bftbench-core`: The core benchmarking suite
+- `byzzbench-core`: The core benchmarking suite
-- `bftbench-webui`: A web interface for the benchmarking suite
+- `byzzbench-webui`: A web interface for the benchmarking suite
-- `bftbench-protocols`: Implementations of various BFT protocols
+- `byzzbench-protocols`: Implementations of various BFT protocols
 ```

 ## Prerequisites